Neck Injury After A Car Accident: What You Need To Know

-Keeping in mind how unique neck injuries are for each victim, consider the following observations about prognosis and recovery:
+Keeping in mind how unique these types injuries are for each victim, consider the following observations about prognosis and recovery:

 - Although fusion surgery is typically effective at treating broken vertebrae and stabilizing the spine, it is not always effective at eliminating pain and may contribute to arthritis in other vertebrae.

-- Discectomy surgery is generally found to reduce herniated disc symptoms in 80-90% of victims who have suffered neck injuries.
+- Discectomy surgery is generally found to reduce herniated disc symptoms in 80-90% of victims who have suffered these types of injuries.

-- Laminectomy surgery is generally found to reduce herniated disc symptoms in 60-90% of victims who have suffered neck injuries.
+- Laminectomy surgery is generally found to reduce herniated disc symptoms in 60-90% of victims who have suffered these types injuries.

 - Car accident victims who have suffered neck sprains or strains can usually expect recovery in nearly 70-100% of cases.

-If you have suffered a neck injury after a car accident and/or neck pain after car accident and you have questions about your legal rights and the significant legal compensation that you may be entitled to, call us toll free at (800) 777-0028 for a free consultation with one of our experienced attorneys.
+If you have suffered any pain or a neck injury after a car accident and you have questions about your legal rights and the significant legal compensation that you may be entitled to, call us toll free at (800) 777-0028 for a free consultation with one of our experienced attorneys.